stanfordnlp/spinn/README.md

         --word_embedding_dim 5 --model_dim 10

 For full runs, you'll also need a copy of the 840B word 300D [GloVe word vectors](http://nlp.stanford.edu/projects/glove/).

-The commands to reproduce our main results can be found [here](https://github.com/stanfordnlp/spinn/blob/master/checkpoints/commands.sh).

 ## C++ code